Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 - software workflows
 - and real institutional use

-That is not a claim of perfection.

-It is a claim about comparative completeness at present.
+The claim is comparative completeness at present.

 ### 4. Alternative systems still matter